ORGANISES TRAINING PROGRAMS FOR 2,000 WOMEN RETAILERS ACROSS 13 CITIES IN THE COUNTRY

 Women retailers trained in Shop Management, Stock Management, Customer Management and Financial Management

-Mr. Dipankar Gupta, Vice President – Sales, Diamond Beverages Pvt.
-Ltd. added, “The International Women’s Day is an occasion to honor the role women play in our lives and society.
+Kailash Kumar Goenka,Chairman and Managing Director of Ludhiana Beverages Pvt.
+Ltd., (LBPL), Punjab added, “The International Women’s Day is an occasion to honor the role women play in our lives and society.
 We took the opportunity to customize our retailer training program – Parivartan – for women retailers and are encouraged to see overwhelming participation.
 We hope that such initiatives can help create a canvas for social change in the country.”

-Gita Das, a woman retailer who has received training under the program said, “We own small kirana shops, and for us each day’s business is important.
+A woman retailer who has received training under the program said, “We own small kirana shops, and for us each day’s business is important.
 Today’s training program has been very useful and provided us an opportunity to learn new things.
 We are thankful to Coca-Cola India for thinking about us and training us for free.
 We feel very happy and we will tell other women about this program as well.”